-The CSTB takes a systemic approach to the socio-economic challenges of safety, health and comfort, the environment and energy as they apply to buildings, neighborhoods and cities, by concentrating its research efforts on priority areas.
-It also guides stakeholders in their digital transformation, to optimize their activities and products by implementing BIM and new technologies.
+The CSTB takes a systemic approach to the socio-economic challenges of safety, health and comfort and the environment and energy, as they apply to buildings, neighborhoods and cities.
+It also guides stakeholders in their digital transformation, to optimize their activities and projects by implementing BIM and new technologies.

 It mobilizes its expertise to support public policy decision-makers, the builders and users of buildings and the urban environment.

-Research at the CSTB is organized within the framework of programs guided by the Ministry of Higher Education, Research and Innovation, as well as through partnerships funded by the European Union and national programs.
+The research of the CSTB is integrated into the programs of the French Ministry for Higher Education, Research and Innovation.
+It is also carried out through partnerships funded by the EU and through French programs.

 Research partnerships of the CSTB are a major focus for developing and supporting innovation and improving usability.
 The research partnerships of the CSTB are built on knowledge gained through research and on a solid understanding of the market’s public and private stakeholders, enabling full-scale experimentation and deployment of innovative projects.
 The contract research and expertise of the CSTB focuses on projects in the areas of Digital Technologies, Energy & Environment, Indoor Air Quality and Risk Mitigation.

 Finally, the CSTB guides industrial companies in the design phase of new solutions, in order to help them optimize the performance and launch of their products on the national and international markets.